 TEL: (US) 1-212-643-1985

-The Art Prospect Festival showcases innovative art projects that activate public space and promotes international collaboration and community engagement.
-Art Prospect invites artists from around the world to transform familiar urban landscapes with temporary, site-specific, and participatory art works and performances addressing local concerns, histories, and culture.
-An annual event held in St. Petersburg, Russia since 2012, the Festival has also taken place in Baku, Azerbaijan; Tbilisi, Georgia; Bishkek, Kyrgyzstan; Kyiv, Ukraine, and online.
-Due to Russia’s current full-scale invasion of Ukraine, the Festival was cancelled in 2022.
-It will take place in Bishkek, Kyrgyzstan in 2023.
+The Art Prospect Festival showcases innovative art projects that activate public space and facilitate international collaboration and community engagement.
+Art Prospect invites artists from around the world to transform familiar urban landscapes with temporary, site-specific, and participatory art works and performances addressing local concerns, histories, and cultures.
+This annual event promotes innovative forms of creative interaction, challenging artists and local residents to reexamine the urban environment, local history and cultural practices.